davy7125/polyphone/en/manual/soundfont-editor/tree.md

 During a copy of elements between different soundfonts, if an element having the same name already exists several options are provided:

-* ignore the operation, in which case the copy is canceled for the element having the same name,
+* ignore the operation, in which case the copy is canceled for the element having the same name;
-* replace the existing element, in which case the existing element is overwritten by the copied element,
+* replace the existing element, in which case the existing element is overwritten by the copied element;
 * duplicate the element, in which case the element is copied next to the existing element with a different name.